 Bonedi Barir Durga Puja of the Biswas family

-The Biswas Mansion belonged to Jagmohan Deb-Biswas who settled at Dasghara in the 18th century.
+As I drove near the huge mansion complex, I was spellbound to see its majesty and grandeur.
+There was a huge pond, known as Gopisagar, which reflected the image of the mansion complex.
+It is named after the famous terracotta temple, Gopinath Temple, which is located right behind the main mansion.
+The Biswas Mansion belonged to Jagmohan Deb-Biswas, who settled at Dasghara in the 18th century.
 He was quite an influential and rich zamindar during that period in Bengal.
-As local residents say the Biswas family was initially settled in Haridwar but later they received the surname ‘Biswas’ and settled down in Bengal.
+As residents say, the Biswas family was initially settled in Haridwar, but later they received the surname ‘Biswas’ and settled down in Bengal.

-The courtyard had a Jalsaghar, Nahabatkhana, main Kachari bari, Joleswar Shiv Mandir, and an octagonal Rasmancha as you can see in the pictures given below.
+The courtyard had a Jalsaghar, Nahabatkhana, main Kachari bari, Joleswar Shiv Mandir, and an octagonal Rasmancha, as you can see in the pictures given below.
 Just at the backside of the main complex stands a beautiful terracotta temple and a four-roofed or Charchala Dolmancha.

 The Biswas family’s Durga puja started during the time of Anandiram Deb Biswas.
-The main Kachari bari had the Thakurdalan where Durga Puja is performed every year.
-Every year Durga Puja is celebrated here by the family members with great celebration.
+The main Kachari bari had the Thakurdalan, where Durga Puja is performed every year.
+Every year, Durga Puja is celebrated here by the family members with great celebration.
 Goddess Durga is seen here with four hands holding a sword, shield, trishul, and a snake.

 Like any other Bonedi bari in Bengal, the idols of Maa Durga and other deities are prepared in the thakurdalan itself.
 This is probably the only time when visitors can witness the grand temple courtyard without hesitation.
 A grand festival like Durga Puja in such a beautiful castle-type mansion is in itself a spectacular treat to the eyes and senses.

 Also, the temple courtyard is famous for the terracotta temple.
 It is said that this temple was constructed by Sri Sadananda Biswas in the year 1729.
-It is a five-pinnacled or temple with five ratnas.
+It is a five-pinnacled temple with five ratnas.

 The terracotta works are intricately done with scenes mostly from Ramayana, Mahabharata, and other ornamental sculptures and scenes involving men, women, animals like horses, scenes from daily life, battle scenes of Ram and Ravana from the Ramayana, scenes from the royal court, European soldiers, etc. There are also images of Krishna and other deities.
-Most part of the temple walls are heavily decorated with several terracotta panels.Â
+Most of the temple walls are heavily decorated with several terracotta panels.

-The idol of Lord Krishna is made of black stone (Koshthipathar) and the idol of Radharani is made of Ashtadhwatu (Alloy of eight metals).
-When we visited last year the temple was freshly painted and it looked in great condition.
+The idol of Lord Krishna is made of black stone (Koshthipathar), and the idol of Radharani is made of Ashtadhwatu (Alloy of eight metals).
+When we visited last year, the temple was freshly painted and it looked in great condition.
 Even Rathajatra and Doljatra are celebrated with great pomp and glory in this temple complex.

 Bose Barir Durga Puja in Dasghara